grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 ### CortexSchedulerQueriesStuck

-This alert fires if Cortex is queries are piling up in the query-scheduler.
+This alert fires if queries are piling up in the query-scheduler.

 How it **works**:
 - A query-frontend API endpoint is called to execute a query
 - The query-frontend enqueues the request to the query-scheduler
-- The query-scheduler is responsible to dispatch enqueued queries to idle querier workers
+- The query-scheduler is responsible for dispatching enqueued queries to idle querier workers
-- The querier runs the query, sends the response back directly to the query-frontend and notifies the query-scheduler
+- The querier runs the query, sends the response back directly to the query-frontend and notifies the query-scheduler that it can process another query

 How to **investigate**:
 - Are queriers in a crash loop (eg. OOMKilled)?